 Nothing provokes widespread horror quite like science trespassing where it is said not to belong.
 This aversion is so powerful that it can unite the most disparate areas of the sociopolitical spectrum in a righteous fury.
 The extension of science into other spheres is typically decried as scientism, but the term is so broadly used that it’s often hard to pin down exactly what is being criticized.
 Applying science ‘out of context’ is too disenchanting, it is complained, too reductionist, too Western, too uncertain, too arrogant.
-Most of these objections are spurious.
-Science is not exclusively reductionist, nor uniquely Western, and its notoriety for disillusionment is as overstated as it is perverse.
+Most of these objections are spurious, as science is not exclusively reductionist, nor uniquely Western, and its notoriety for disillusionment is as overstated as it is perverse.
 These objections are propped up by a litany of misconceptions about the scientific method and practice, and often make strawmen of themselves by attacking obsolete scientific philosophies.

 Yet, despite its obvious power, reductionism is simply not sufficient when trying to understand and describe many natural phenomena.
 Take, for example, the weather.
-Like all natural systems, weather is chaotic, unbounded, and awfully hard to specify completely.
-No matter how many radar stations, geosynchronous satellites, and weather balloons one might employ, fully constraining weather conditions at any time is difficult, if not impossible – and without discrete initial conditions, how can we make predictions with any certainty?
+Like all natural systems, weather is chaotic, unbounded and is awfully hard to specify completely.
+No matter how many radar stations, geosynchronous satellites and weather balloons one might employ, fully constraining weather conditions at any time is difficult, if not impossible – and without discrete initial conditions, how can we make predictions with any certainty?
 In concept, everything can be reduced to physical first principles.
 In reality, we have trouble modeling the motion of water pouring from a garden hose.
 Regardless of our level of understanding, the imperfection of our instruments will necessarily inject reasonable levels of uncertainty into our simulations of phenomena.

 A purely reductionist approach also fails to appreciate emergent properties, such as life (while composed of many molecules arranged in a certain way, many molecules arranged in virtually the same way can also produce cadavers) and consciousness (one neuron does not an Einstein make).
 Any real understanding of natural phenomena “requires knowledge of its constituent parts and their relationship to each other, and to the larger world of which the phenomenon is part.”
 The whole, in many cases, appears to be more than the sum of the parts.
 While this reflection could be an artefact of our imperfect understanding of the cosmos, for now, at least, science must progress by placing mechanisms in their proper context.
 These natural systems (life, stars, whole planets!) are ever changing, and sustained in disequilibria by feedbacks and sums of external forces.

 This objection is as petty and conceited as it is absurd.
 The stars shone by nuclear fusion long before humans arranged some nearby ones into arbitrary constellations.
 Light began refracting through raindrops long before Keats lived to appreciate it, bemoaning the encroachment of science into the sublime.
 He was, like all those who object to scientific advancement on aesthetic grounds, much happier to remain ignorant.
-“The shiver that ascends one’s spine in the presence of beauty,” avers Sixsmith, “would shrink before the presentation of scientific data.”
-Has he looked at images from the Hubble telescope, or appreciated the beauty and complexity of a cell?
-Moreover, would discovering the exact neurochemical pathway that produces feelings of love rob that celebrated emotion of its potency?
-Why should it?
-Knowledge of how the universe functions need not lead to disillusionment .
-On the contrary, it can be an inspiration.
+They insist that the “shiver that ascends one’s spine in the presence of beauty” shrinks before scientific data.
+Clearly none of them have looked at images from the Hubble telescope, or appreciated the beauty and complexity of a cell.
+Moreover, would discovering the exact neurochemical pathway triggering the feeling of love rob that celebrated emotion of its potency?
+One suspects not.
+Knowledge of how the universe functions need not come with disillusionment – it can even be an inspiration.